 The approval of only the Hotel and Waterfront meant that, due to economic and other factors, it would be very difficult to find the finances to construct either or both of the facilities.
 Since the Authorisation, the Municipality has received a number of requests for areas where a university precinct can be established.
-The George Municipality therefore appointed Aurecon South Africa (Pty) Ltd to prepare and submit a new application for rezoning and subdivision of the site for the purposes of a university precinct/research institute/academy in order to maximise the potential social, economic and environmental benefits on this site and to allow the entire community to harness these benefits.
+The George Municipality therefore appointed Zutari (Pty) Ltd, previously known as Aurecon South Africa (Pty) Ltd to prepare and submit a new application for rezoning and subdivision of the site for the purposes of a university precinct/research institute/academy in order to maximise the potential social, economic and environmental benefits on this site and to allow the entire community to harness these benefits.